-A very important part of buying and wearing a helmet is its fit.
+An important part of buying and wearing a motorbike helmet is its fit.
 We recommend always buying from a reputable retailer where you can have the helmet professionally fitted.

-Getting a good fit is vital as a poorly fitting helmet can prevent it from doing its intended job.
+Getting a good fit is vital because a poorly-fitting helmet could prevent it from doing its intended job.
 If you need to cut back spending on any of your gear, the helmet is the last place to cut corners.

-As a new rider, you’ll have a lot of choice when it comes to protective clothing.
+As a rider, you have a lot of choice when it comes to protective clothing.
 So you can base your decisions around the style and look you want.

-We would always recommend a jacket fitted with armour, that means shoulder and elbow protectors at the very least.
-A back protector is a good idea too.
+One of the better options is a jacket fitted with armour, which means shoulder and elbow protectors at the very least.
+A back protector is a good idea, too.

-A new system of CE ratings for clothing has been recently introduced for manufacturers.
 CE stands for Conformité Européenne or ‘European Conformity’.
-It’s a European safety testing process for safety equipment including bike gear and it lets you quickly see the rating a garment has.
+This European testing process for safety equipment - including motorbike gear - lets you quickly see the rating a garment has.

 For all-year-round use it's also worth considering a jacket with a removable thermal liner and some form of venting.

-A very important piece of kit.
-We often cringe here at RideTo when we see people riding without them.
 What’s the first thing you instinctively do when you fall?
-Yep, put your hands out.
-Again, where and when you do most of your riding will determine what kind of glove to go for.
+You put your hands out.
+Again, where and when you do most of your riding might determine what kind of gloves to go for.

-Having a waterproof glove is always useful, especially in Britain’s weather conditions.
-Look also for knuckle and scaphoid protection if possible.
+Having waterproof gloves is always useful, especially in our weather conditions.
+Look to get knuckle and scaphoid protection, too, if possible.